-Pair Who Beat DeAndre Harris in Charlottesville Supremacist Rally Were Sentenced To Prison
+Pair Who Beat DeAndre Harris In Charlottesville Supremacist Rally Were Sentenced To Prison

 Two men have been sentenced to state prison for maliciously wounding a black man after last year’s white nationalist rally in Charlottesville, Virginia.
-Several white men were captured on camera beating DeAndre Harris with metal objects, sticks and poles in a parking garage, footage of which subsequently went viral and caught national attention.
+Several white men were captured on camera beating DeAndre Harris with metal objects, sticks, and poles in a parking garage, footage of which subsequently went viral and caught national attention.

 On August 23, Jacob Scott Goodwin, 23, was sentenced to eight years in prison for his role in the beating and Alex Michael Ramos, 34, was sentenced to six, according to NPR.
 The two men were convicted in separate jury trials earlier this year of playing a significant role in the brutal assault of now 21-year-old Harris.